Non-ridge-chordal complexes whose clique complex has shellable Alexander dual: Introduction

 \section{Introduction}

-Shellability is a property satisfied by two important families of objects in combinatorics, namely, polytope boundaries \cite{Zie} and order complexes of geometric lattices \cite{Bj}.
-Moreover, skeleta of shellable complexes are themselves shellable \cite{BjWa}. \emph{Extendable shellability} is the stronger demand that any shelling of any subcomplex may be continued into a shelling of the whole complex.
+Shellability is a property satisfied by three important families of objects in combinatorics, namely, polytope boundaries \cite{Zie} (see also \cite{AB}) and order complexes of geometric lattices \cite{Bj}.
+Moreover, skeleta of shellable complexes are themselves shellable \cite{BjWa}. \emph{Extendable shellability} is the stronger demand that any shelling of any full-dimensional subcomplex may be continued into a shelling of the whole complex.
 This property is less understood than shellability, and much less common.
 It is easy to construct polytopes that are not extendably shellable \cite{Zie}.
 In 1994 Simon conjectured that, for any integer $0 \le d \le n$, the $d$-skeleton of the $n$-simplex is extendably shellable \cite[Conjecture 4.2.1]{Simon}.
 For $d\le2$ this was soon proven by Bj\"orner and Eriksson \cite{BjEr}, but for $3 \le d \le n-3$ the conjecture remains open.

 Recently Bigdeli et al. \cite{ur3} and Dochtermann et al. \cite{doc2} established Simon's conjecture for $d \ge n-2$, showing also that shellability is equivalent to extendable shellability for $d$-complexes with up to $d+3$ vertices \cite{doc2}.
 Their approach is based on a higher-dimensional extension of the graph-theoretic notion of chordality, called \emph{ridge--chordality}, which we recall below.
-Given a $d$-dimensional pure simplicial complex $\Delta$, any $(d-1)$-dimensional face of it is called a {\em ridge}.
+Given a $d$-dimensional pure simplicial complex $\Delta$, any $(d-1)$-dimensional face of it is called a {\em ridge}. {\em ``Deleting above a ridge''} of $\Delta$ means to consider the simplicial complex whose facets are the facets of $\Delta$ not containing that ridge.
 A {\em clique} of $\Delta$ is any subset $V \subseteq [n]$ such that all subsets of $V$ of size $d+1$ appear among the facets of $\Delta$.
 For example, if $\Delta$ is the graph $\{12, 23, 13, 14\}$, then $1$, $12$ and $123$ are cliques, whereas $124$ and $1234$ are not.

-A pure $d$-dimensional simplicial complex $\Delta$ is called \emph{ridge-chordal} if it can be reduced to the empty set by repeatedly deleting a ridge $r$ such that the vertices of the star of $r$ form a clique \cite{ur}.
+A pure $d$-dimensional simplicial complex $\Delta$ is called \emph{ridge-chordal} if $\Delta=\emptyset$ or if it can be reduced to the empty set by repeatedly deleting above a ridge $r$ such that the vertices of the star of $r$ form a clique \cite{ur}.
 One can see that ``ridge-chordal $1$-complexes'' are precisely the graphs admitting a perfect elimination ordering, i.e. graphs in which every minimal vertex cut is a clique; by Dirac's theorem, these are precisely the ``chordal graphs'', the graphs where every cycle of length at least four has a chord \cite{dir}.

 Now, let $\operatorname{Cl}(\Delta)$ be the ``clique complex'' of $\Delta$, i.e., the simplicial complex whose faces are the cliques of~$\Delta$.
 This $\operatorname{Cl}(\Delta)$ is a simplicial complex of dimension at least $d$, with the same $d$-faces of $\Delta$ and the same $(d-1)$-faces of the $n$-simplex.
 The following conjecture appeared naturally, in several recent works: